 Begin with a thorough safety risk assessment, review current camera infrastructure, and involve both IT and EHS teams from the start.
 Pilot the system in high-risk areas, analyze the results, and expand based on data-driven improvements.

-How does AI-powered video analytics help with incident investigations?
+How does AI-powered video analytics support incident investigations?

-AI-driven analytics automate the detection of hazards and compliance gaps, freeing safety managers from endless manual monitoring and paperwork.
-This allows them to focus on coaching, training, and continuous improvement rather than chasing down every incident.
+AI-driven analytics automate the detection of hazards and compliance gaps, freeing safety professionals from time-consuming manual monitoring and paperwork.
+This allows them to focus on coaching, training, and process refinement rather than chasing down every occurrence.

 About the author